Overview

 Participants access the released train and participant-facing validation packages, train the method locally, and verify that outputs are complete and correctly formatted.

-After final submissions are frozen, organizers run the final official package on the hidden private leaderboard split to determine the official ranking.
+After final submissions are frozen, organizers compute the final official ranking by combining results from the hidden public and hidden private evaluation datasets with equal contribution.

 Evaluation & Assessment